RedmondSims/GistFX/README.md

 GistFX always compares the local copy of your Gists with your GitHub version each time you log into GistFX and will notify you of any discrepencies, should they exist.

 See the Help menu for further discussion concerning the use and utility of GistFX.
 We think you will find this program to be very handy in the preservation of those code snippets that matter the most in your development endeavours.
-We not only develop this program, we use it regularly, so we do everything we can to make it a tool that is both easy to use as a relevant addition to our arsenal of development tools.
+We not only develop this program, we use it regularly, so we do everything we can to make it a tool that is easy to use as a relevant addition to our arsenal of development tools.